The Log-Convex Density Conjecture and vertical surface area in warped products

 Thus for either $R$ or $R^{C}$ almost every fiber does not contain an open interval at infinity.
 If it is $R$, we can proceed as in case \emph{(1)}.
 If it is $R^{C}$ then since the space has finite total volume, $R^{C}$ also has finite volume and we can proceed as in case \emph{(1) }with the region $R^{C}$.
 However, the same fiber that bounds volume $|R^{C}|$ at $-1$ bounds volume $|R|$ at $1$, and since $R$ and $R^{C}$ have the same boundary, we obtain the conclusion for $R$.

 (3):

 Let $H$ be a rectifiable hypersurface such that $H-\{r\}\times L$ bounds the region $R=R^{+}-R^{-}$ with signed volume 0.
 In particular, $R^{+}$ and $R^{-}$ both have finite volume, and since there is infinite volume at both plus and minus infinity, as in (1) we obtain that for almost every horizontal fiber $R$ does not contain an open interval at $-\infty$ or $\infty$.
-Thus, we can apply Lemma \ref{lem:Model-MainLemma} to obtain the result. \end{proof} \begin{rem} In Lemma \ref{lem:Model-MinVertAllRegions} case \emph{(1)}, the condition on the limit of the surface density is necessary -- otherwise, fibers bounding small volumes will have a surface area bounded below by some constant so that for sufficiently small volume they cannot be isoperimetric.
+Thus, we can apply Lemma \ref{lem:Model-MainLemma} to obtain the result. \end{proof} \begin{rem} In Lemma \ref{lem:Model-MinVertAllRegions} cases \emph{(1)} and \emph{(2)}, the condition on the limit of the surface density is necessary -- otherwise, fibers bounding small volumes will have a surface area bounded below by some constant so that for sufficiently small volume they cannot be isoperimetric.
 In case \emph{(2)}, the condition on the integral of the surface density is necessary to avoid regions bounded by horizontal surfaces $Z\times M$ for some $n-2$ dimensional submanifold $M\subset L$ which have zero vertical surface area - it guarantees that these regions have infinite surface area (this is also why the extra hypothesis on finite surface area is necessary in the statement).
 The conditions on the limits in case \emph{(3) }is used in the proof to rule out certain regions but may or may not be necessary. \end{rem} Using Proposition \ref{pro:ModelVertical}, we can lift Lemma \ref{lem:Model-MinVertAllRegions} to a much more general setting: \begin{thm} Let $L$ be a Riemannian manifold of dimension $n-1$ with metric $dl^{2}$ and let $Z$ be the interval $(A,B),$ $A<0<B$ with standard metric $dr^{2}$.